vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 memory and CPU cycles in the serving phase, and Microsoft researchers have undoubtedly had this in mind when using 100 dimensions with `int8` precision for the embedding.

-In the [first post](../billion-scale-knn)in this series we discussed some of the benefits of working with binarized vector datasets where the original vector representation (e.g, `int8`) is transformed to binary.
+In the [first post](../billion-scale-knn) in this series we discussed some of the benefits of working with binarized vector datasets where the original vector representation (e.g, `int8`) is transformed to binary.
 We don't train a binary representation model, but instead use the unsupervised *sign* threshold function.
 Using the threshold function, we convert the mentioned *SPACEV-1B* vector dataset to a new and binarized